Welcome to the CWU Jazz Camp 2016!

 A variety of evening activities are planned that offer options for students to choose from.
 These activities include, but are not limited to:

 Jam sessions (led by staff)

-A meal and housing plan is available through CWU Conference Services which includes Sunday dinner, breakfast-lunch-dinner Monday through Friday.
-Accommodations will be in beautiful, newly constructed residence halls adjacent to the CWU Music Building and feature rooms with double occupancy.
+A meal and housing plan is available through CWU Conference Services which includes Saturday dinner, breakfast-lunch-dinner Sunday through Thursday.
+Accommodations will be in beautiful, newly constructed residence halls adjacent to the McIntyre Music building and feature rooms with double occupancy.
 Single rooms are available for an additional charge.
 Students can request roommates at the time of registration.

 A commuter meal plan is available that allows for local students or those wishing to make their own housing arrangements to be at camp for the instructional day.
 The commuter plan includes Saturday dinner, lunch and dinner Sunday through Thursday.